renrihui8415/SQL-StoredProcedure-Project-Website-MySQL/README.md

 * SQL Query (Stored Procedures for DataBase Init, Data Loading, Report Data Generating)

 ## Deploying
-(Terraform is used to execute all the queries in the shared files automatically.) terraform init terraform validate terraform plan terraform apply terraform destroy
+(ECS (AWS Elastic Container Service) and Lambda are used to execute all the procedures in the shared files automatically.)
+1) Once the .sql files are uploaded into s3 bucket, SQS will trigger lambda to check the files.
+2) The files info will be passed in to ECS containers.
+3) ECS will use MySQL Command Line to connect/execute all SQL scripts in the file at once.
+4) MySQL Database in the same VPC will be set up completely.